Paul has been battling hypertension for a long time. He is on two kinds of medication to control his high blood

 Definition of Hypertension

 Hypertension or high blood pressure is a common condition among many people.
 It is a condition in which the long-term force of blood against artery walls is high enough that it may cause health problems such as heart attacks or stroke.

 Blood pressure is determined by the quantity of blood that the heart pumps and the amount of resistance to blood flow in arteries.
-The narrower your arteries are, the higher blood pressure will be.
+The narrower your arteries are, the higher your blood pressure will be.

 Blood pressure is measured with systolic and diastolic readings.
 A systolic reading is the upper measured pressure in arteries when the heart beats.
 The lower measured reading or diastolic is the pressure in the arteries between heartbeats